bhopals/AWSDynamoDB/07-DynamoDB-data-modeling.md

       - If Querying Individual Item attribute in Sets is NOT needed (Students By SubjectID)

 - Handling Large Item Attributes

   - Use Compression (GZIP)
   - Use S3 to store large attributes
   - Split Large Attrute across multiple items(item1_1, item1_2), and Retrieve using BatchGetItem API
     - Splitting Partition Keys across Multiple Items

+- Best Practices for READ Operations

+  - Avoid SCANS
+  - Avoid Filters (As they are applied only after the QUERY and SCAN Operations)
+  - Use Eventual Consistency
+    - Any operation on GSIs are ALWAYS Eventual Consistent

+- Best Practices when using Local Secondary Indexes (LSI)

+  - Use LSIs Sparingly
+    - Shares same Partition Space/Storage and Throughput Capacity (RCUs and WCUs)
+  - Project Fewer Attributes
+    - We have Maximum of 20 ITEMS per Index, so choose them Carefully
+    - Projection Options:
+      - KEYS_ONLY - Return the Index Partition and Sort Keys
+      - INCLUDE - Retrun Specified Fields Only
+      - ALL - Return entire Table Item
+    - Also, it is important to project all the attributes that your application needs else if your READ Operation requests additional parameters which are not Projected in the INDEX, DynamoDB will have to fetch those attributes from the TABLE, and this is going to result in an additional read operation.
+This uses as more READ Capacity UNITS and it also introduces more Latency so spend good amount of time before deciding on which attributes to project in your INDEX.
+      The Idea is to consider all the current and future possibilities of the READ operations that our application can possibly need to perform.
+  - Use Sparse Indexes

+    - An Index that has fewer items as compared to the items in the base table.
+    - We know that Local Secondary Indexes(LSI) have the same partition key as of the Primary key of the TABLE.
+      In other words, it is just the sort keys in LSI that is different.
+And not every item in the table is going to have the sort key attribute corresponding to the Local Secondary Indexes.
+So no. of ITEMS in the LSI could be less than the total number of items in the BASE Table.
+So In this case, the INDEX is called a SPARSE Index because it has fewer items than the main table.
+    - Sparse Indexes are very useful for queries on attributes that don't appear in most table items.
+    - Example (Sparse Index)
+      - Tickets Table
+        - `customer_id`, `ticket_id`, `ticket`, `is_open` ....
+        - Primary Partition Key - `customer_id`
+        - Primary Sort Key - `ticket_id`
+      - Create a LSI with - `customer_id` as Partition Key, and `is_open` as SORT Key
+      - `is_open` - will only have some status values if Ticket is `in_progress`, `open`, `on_hold`
+      - `is_open` - Property/attribute will not exist if Ticket is RESOLVED/CLOSED
+      - Means the created LSI will have fewer Items then the Base table Item

+  - Watch for Expanding Item Collections
+    - Have 10GB partition Limit
+    - So if we have multiple LSI's and with collection of Items in it, we may end up running out of space soon
+    - One way to reduce no. of Items in a partition is to use Partition Sharding (Contestant Example)

+- Best Practices for Global Secondary Indexes (GSI)
+  - Design for Uniform Workloads
+  - Use Sparse Indexes
+  - Project Fewer Attributes
+  - Eventually Consistent Read Replicas
+    - One TRICK is to create a Same GSI as Tables Primary Key
+    - Advantages:
+      - Easier to Divert some of the Load from the Main Table to the Index (GSI)
+      - Also, we can control the throughtput separatly
+      - And if you have multiple Application that read from this table, and you want to control throughput individually for each application.
+In this case One APP can use Table's Primary Key, and Other one could use GSI to perform the READ Operations

 ### Ways to Lower DynamoDB Costs